TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 \*Credit offer subject to credit approval.

-Print Coupon Exclusions and details: Spring-Ready Styles For The Family In Store and Online | Under $15 View Store Ad Shop Men Shop Women Shop Kids Shop Baby Night and Day Doorbusters
+Print Coupon Exclusions and details: Spring-Ready Styles For The Family In Store and Online | Under $15 View Store Ad Shop Men Shop Women Shop Kids Shop Baby Doorbusters

-Friday 3PM CDT Through Saturday 1PM CDT
+Through Saturday 1PM CDT

-Shop Doorbusters Up to 50% Off Home Sale
+Shop Doorbusters Home Flash Sale | Online Only!
+Extra 30% Off\* $100 or More Or Extra 25% Off\* Select Home Already 40 to 60% Off Or Extra 20% Off\* Select Furniture, Mattresses, Custom Blinds and Shades

-Select styles.
+April 9 | All Day | Code: GOSHOP99

-Shop All Home Shop Comforters and Bedding Sets   Shop Curtains and Drapes Shop Kitchen and Dining Shop Furniture and Mattresses 40 to 50% Off Xersion Activewear For The Family
+\*Exclusions and details: Shop Now   40 to 50% Off Xersion Activewear For The Family

 Select styles.